-- You are admitted to a hospital outside the United States. - You have another group health insurance policy that is the primary payor for the hospital stay. - Medicare Part A is the primary payor for the hospital stay.
-Note: If you exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days, then we will become the primary payor and you do need precertification. - Your stay is less than 23 hours.
+- Ÿ You are admitted to a hospital outside the United States. - Y You have another group health insurance policy that is the primary payor for the hospital stay. - Y Medicare Part A is the primary payor for the non-transplant related hospital stay.
+Note: If you exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days, then we will become the primary payor and you do need precertification. - Ÿ Your stay is less than 23 hours.